Nikoraii/pizza-delivery/README.md

 1. download and install xampp
 2. clone to project in xampp->htdocs->project-name
 3. install dependencies
-4. open xampp and run apache
+4. open xampp and run apache and mysql
+5. go to mysql admin panel and create database 'pizza'
+6. import database from database/pizza.sql
-5. open your browser and go to localhost/project-name
+7. open your browser and go to localhost/project-name